 - Include any relevant information to support your application.

 It is vital to note that both the science & engineering, law, medical and Arts subjects have similar demands for the short essay requirements.
-However, it is important to take note on their various emphases so as not to make a mistake when applying for any of the programmes.
+However, it is important to take note of their various emphases so as not to make a mistake when applying for any of the programs.